 - BMT performance: standing out can get you picked for command school or specialist tracks.

-- Manpower needs: the army posts to fill slots.
+- Manpower needs: postings fill slots.
 Even with a good profile, you go where the vacancies are that intake.

 That last point is why it feels random.
 Two guys with the same profile can get very different postings.